What Is Fiber Cement Siding Made Of?

 Hopke-Hardie-Siding-11-1024x768 - Crop

-We’ve put together this guide to answer your questions about the makeup of fiber cement siding.
+Here at Sunshine Contracting, we’ve put together this guide to answer your questions about the makeup of fiber cement siding materials.
 We also explain why this type of siding is a good choice and the properties it includes.

 What Is Fiber Cement?

-Fiber cement is a mixture of portland cement, fly ash, water and wood pulp.
-Each contributes to fiber cement’s unique properties.
+Fiber cement is a mixture of portland cement, fly ash, water, and wood pulp.
+Each component contributes to fiber cement siding’s unique properties.
 The wood pulp makes the mixture flexible but also strong.
-The ash acts as a filler and can get substituted with silica sand.
-The cement, made of iron, limestone and clay, binds all the ingredients together.
+The ash acts as a filler and can be substituted with silica sand.
+The cement, made of iron, limestone, and clay, binds all the ingredients together.
 Adding water catalyzes the mixture to turn into cement.

-Fiber siding also requires minimum upkeep, which, in addition to its aesthetics, attracts many people to the material.
-Fiber siding has quickly become one of the most in-demand types of siding due to its versatility and durability.
-It also costs less than some other types of siding, including certain vinyl, wood, stucco and brick options.
+Fiber cement siding also requires minimum upkeep, which, in addition to its aesthetics, attracts many people to the material.
+Fiber cement siding has quickly become one of the most in-demand durable siding options due to its versatility and durability.
+It also costs less than some other types of siding, including certain vinyl, wood, stucco, and brick options.

 Properties of Fiber Cement Siding